lachlan-ibm/ibmvia_autoconf/docs/examples.rst

-Example Verify Access Configurations (Getting Started)
+Example Verify Identity Access Configurations (Getting Started)
 ######################################################

 First Steps (container deployment)
 ==================================

-The first steps configuration file defines some initial configuration that is required for all Verify Access deployments.
+The first steps configuration file defines some initial configuration that is required for all Verify Identity Access deployments.
 These steps include:

 - Accepting the software license agreement and initial management configuration.